-- Mark Stephenson, CDFW
+- Lisamarie Windham-Myers, USGS

-- Wes Heim, Moss Landing Marine Lab
+- Wes Heim, Moss Landing Marine Lab (MLML)

+- Petra Lee, DWR

-- Val Connor, SFCWA
+- Valerie Connor, SFCWA

-Results from these studies will characterize options for methylation control in the Bypass wetlands.
+Results from these studies will characterize options for methylation control in Bypass wetlands, and may characterize potential effects of changing the Bypass flooding regime.

-8/27/12: Field work is ongoing in the permanent ponds and vegetated mesocosms.
+8/27/12: Field work by MLML is ongoing in the permanent ponds and vegetated mesocosms.
 The tidal site proposal is being considered.